CSC207-UofT/course-project-haunted-pyramid/res/Phase2/design_document.md

 - Observer Pattern

-To keep workSchedules updated by due date and Recursion up to date with exceptions eventually, every time an event is changed in event manager it updates all observing managers which adjust accordingly.
+To keep workSchedules updated by due date and update a recursion pattern when one of its events is modified, every time an event is changed in event manager it updates all observing managers which adjust accordingly.
-We created the EventListObserver interface and an update method in EventManager, but we still need to implement the update method in EventManager observers.
-Our goal it to allow users, in case they edit or delete an event, to carry this change the recursion the modified event is part of, and to modify study session according to the new change as well.
+We created the EventListObserver interface and an update method in EventManager.
+So, in case a user edits or deletes an event, this change carries to the recursion the modified event is part of, and the study sessions are modified according to the new change as well.

 - Builder Pattern